-What I love about this salsa:
+What you'll love about this recipe

 The recipe only involves five whole-food ingredients - all produce.